Cognos Framework Manager vs. Data Modules

 And it’s really IBM’s response to the whole data democratization trend in the industry.

-Were no IT and is not the real gatekeeper, is a gatekeeper to a certain point of data.
-But we need to be able to have end users, power users, data, scientists, access, to more data, and have a more Agile approach to blending and data modeling.
+But we need to be able to have end users, power users, data, scientists, access, to more data, and have a more agile approach to blending and data modeling.

 So, it’s IBM’s response, I believe to tools that really kind of got the mindshare over the last 5, 10 years like Tableau and Microsoft Power BI.